sumansingh226/DataNeuronAssignmentBackend/README.md

 - Count API shows the number of times the user has called the Add and Update APIs.

 ## Deployment
-Both the UI and API tasks are deployed and can be accessed at [Insert Deployment Links].
+Both the UI and API tasks are deployed and can be accessed at https://incandescent-sunshine-b262cf.netlify.app/.

 ## Execution Time
-- Add API: [Insert Execution Time]
+- Add API: 78ms.
-- Update API: [Insert Execution Time]
+- Update API: 82ms.
-- Count API: [Insert Execution Time]
+- Count API: 79ms.

 ## Database
-- Database: [Insert Database Name]
+- Database: DataNeuron
-- Collection/Table: [Insert Collection/Table Name]
+- Collection/Table: Item and Count

 ## Clean Code and Comments
 The code is clean and well-commented for easy understanding and maintenance.